Mirena IUD Side Effects

-Intrauterine devices (IUDs) have become a popular form of birth control for women.
-However, use of some IUDs are not without risk.
-Over 45,000 accounts of complications linked to Mirena┬« IUD have been reported to the U.S. Food and Drug Administration (FDA).
-Mirena┬« IUD side effects can potentially be very dangerous and can result in serious complications, hospitalization, and in rare cases, death.
+Intrauterine devices (IUDs) have become a popular alternative form of birth control.
+Use of some IUDs are not without risk, however.
+Over 45,000 accounts of complications linked to using Mirena IUD have been reported to date to the U.S. Food and Drug Administration (FDA).

 - Ovarian cysts